 ACADEMIC SEARCH COMPLETE (EBSCOhost): Provides abstracts and indexing for over 7,000 journals.
 Full text of articles for over 4,000 scholarly publications, including more than 3,100 peer-reviewed publications.

 BLOOMBERG BNA: Leading source of legal, regulatory, and business information for professionals.

 BRITANNICA ONLINE ENCYCLOPEDIA: Full text and interactive version.

-BUSINESS SOURCE PREMIER: Provides full-text for nearly 8200 serials, with full-text for some back to 1965.
+BUSINESS SOURCE PREMIER (EBSCOhost): Provides full-text for nearly 8200 serials, with full-text for some back to 1965.

 On Campus (Users must first register for a username and password at http://povertylaw.org using a PC on campus and then log in using these credentials.
 Users will then have “roaming access” from any PC at any location.
 Users must log in to the publisher’s web site from a PC on campus at least once every 60 days to renew their subscription status)

 CONGRESSIONAL PUBLICATIONS via PROQUEST : Provides access to Congressional level publications, policy documents and the US Statutes at Large.